-- Computing reports and Laboratory reports are reports that are usually marked by a graduate teaching assistant (and checked by a member of staff) or by a member of staff before being returned to you.
-They often carry a summative grade. - Scientific writing exercises may have both summative and formative assessment components. - Project reports are typically summatively-assessed major pieces of work that are written as part of a project such as the Year One Project and the BSc project. - Oral presentations and/or vivas may be done individually, sometimes in a pair and sometimes in a larger group.
+- Computing reports and Laboratory reports are usually marked by a graduate teaching assistant (and checked by a member of staff) or by a member of staff before being returned to the student.
+They often carry a summative grade. - Scientific writing exercises may have both summative and formative assessment components. - Project reports are typically summatively-assessed major pieces of work that are written as part of a project. - Oral presentations and/or vivas may be done individually, sometimes in a pair and sometimes in a larger group.
 They often have a small summative grade component but some are wholly formative assessment with no grade attached. - Poster presentations can be both summative and formative. - Written examinations are associated with most non-laboratory and computing modules and often carry a relatively high fraction of the grade for the module.